rkonoplev/dniester/docs/en/CI_CD_GUIDE.md

 # CI/CD & Security Guide

-This document describes the **continuous integration pipeline**, quality tools, and security practices used in the News Platform project.
+This document describes the **continuous integration pipeline**, quality tools, and security practices used in Phoebe CMS project.

 ---